 Your best practices for both suction and intubation are to think of them as inseparable: Never attempt intubation without the portable suction unit and always have suction at the ready during any respiratory emergency.

-Editor's Note: This blog was originally posted on Nov 2017 and has recently been updated with new content.
+Editor's Note: This blog was originally published in February of 2022.
+It has been re-published with additional up to date content.